OmniTrade/coin_price/README.md

 CoinPrice
 =========

-CoinPrice fetch cryptocurrency latest prices from a source API and cache results into an in-memory hash or into Redis.
+CoinPrice fetch cryptocurrency latest prices from a Source API and cache results into an in-memory hash or into Redis.
 Price values are returned as BigDecimal and timestamps as Integer Unix time.

-__NOTE__: CoinMarketCap is currently set as the default price Source API, but CoinPrice is extensible by adding more Sources.
+__NOTE__: CoinMarketCap is currently set as the default price Source, but CoinPrice is extensible by adding more Sources.

 Install